 Three non-union mailmen sued a Virginia branch of the National Association of Letter Carriers, accusing the organization of defamation by calling them "scabs" in their monthly newsletter.
 However, the U.S. Supreme Court ruled in 1974 that the use of the word "scab" was common parlance in union disputes, and said rhetorical hyperbole is protected under the First Amendment.
-(In this 1970 photo, a U.S. Postal worker takes part in strike, demonstrating labor tensions during this period.
-Photo via Wikimedia, by APWU Communications, CC By-SA 3.0)
+In this 1970 photo, a U.S. Postal worker takes part in strike, demonstrating labor tensions during this period.
+(Photo via Wikimedia Commons, by APWU Communications, CC BY-SA 3.0)

 In Letter Carriers v.
 Austin (1974), the U.S. Supreme Court reversed three state-court libel judgments arising out of statements in a monthly newsletter referring to non-union workers as “scabs.”
 The Court reasoned that the use of the term “scab” was protected rhetorical hyperbole rather than unprotected defamatory content.